sqali/sqali.github.io/_pages/cv.md

 -	Collaborating with project teams to understand their business requirements and designing solutions that meet their needs
--	Configuring and customizing Oracle PPM software to align with project management best practices and client-specific requirements.
+-	Configuring and customizing Oracle PPM software to align with project management best practices and client-specific requirements
 -   Training end-users on how to use the Oracle PPM software and providing ongoing support
-- Identifying areas for process improvement and recommending solutions to optimize project management processes
+-   Using Oracle Database SQL to query data based on customer requirements
+-   Providing queried data to the reporting team for analysis and reporting purposes

 ## 🎓 Education